parlance-labs/.github/profile/README.md

 Here's what drives our approach:

 - We build systems for [systematic AI evaluation](https://hamel.dev/blog/posts/evals/) (because how else will you know if your AI is doing anything useful?)
 - We're data-obsessed and pragmatic.
-We teach you [processes that have worked](https://hamel.dev/blog/posts/field-guide/) across 30+ AI implementations, and will work for you too.
+We teach you [processes that have worked](https://hamel.dev/blog/posts/field-guide/) more than 30 AI implementations.
 - We've developed methods to make sure our systems [provide business value and maintain trust](https://hamel.dev/blog/posts/llm-judge/).

 ## We’re the consultancy who wants you to "fire us”